MLB says Turner violated protocols when he returned to field

-The Dodgers won their first World Series championship since 1988 with a 3-1 victory over Tampa Bay in Game 6 on Tuesday night.
+The Dodgers won their first World Series championship since 1988 with a 3-1 victory over Tampa Bay in Game 6 on Tuesday night at Globe Life Field.

 Turner was pulled from the game following the seventh inning after MLB was notified that he had tested positive for COVID-19.
 He was quarantined in a doctor’s office off to the side, Dodgers president of baseball operations Andrew Friedman said.